 MA, Emancipatory K12 School Leadership

-The SJSU Connie L. Lurie College of Education’s Master's in Educational Leadership, Concentration in Emancipatory K12 School Leadership is designed for emerging K-12 school leaders who wish to engage with emancipatory leadership practices to improve educational opportunities for historically marginalized students.
-This program will prepare school leaders through deep engagement with research and practice through applied consulting on living case studies.
+Turn your passion for social justice leadership into a Master’s degree in Educational Leadership with a Concentration in Emancipatory K12 School Leadership!
+Our online and hybrid Master’s program is designed for emerging K12 school leaders who wish to use emancipatory leadership practices to improve educational opportunities for historically marginalized students.

 Emancipatory K12 school leadership approaches create organizational cultures to reflect the diversity of experience and knowledge within school communities through collaborative approaches to deconstruct power systems, challenge inequitable practices and policies, and cultivate community cultural wealth.